augustohp/ore/README.md

 The `load` hook is only used when you execute `carcassonne` without any argument (or `carcassonne --only-load`).
-All `load` hooks differ from `pre` and `post` hooks as their content is first read, merged together with all other `load` hook-scripts available so they can be deduplicated.
+All `load` hooks differ from `pre` and `post` hooks as their content is first read, merged together with all other `load` hook-scripts available so they can be de-duplicated.

 ### Pre and Post hooks